 In addition to Stafford Loans, graduate students may borrow funds through the Federal Graduate PLUS loan program.
 Each student's maximum loan amount (combining all loan sources) is limited to the student's total Cost of Attendance minus any other aid received.
 More detailed information on the Cost of Attendance can be found on the Office of Student Financial Aid website.

 Loans are also available for domestic and international students through private lenders.
-Please visit the Financial Aid website to view UNC Charlotte's Preferred Lender List selection.
+Please visit the Financial Aid website to find answers to FAQ's including where to find a private loan.

 Educate yourself at GradSense